kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 ## Note to the Reader

 This blog first appeared on 28 December 2007 as a _Daily Dose_---an informal essay that I circulated each day on a private email list.
 I have retrieved and refreshed it to allow its reincarnation as an online blog now.
 Its purpose is to inform and educate.
-Accordingly, words that are likely to be unfamiliar to the reader are shown in blue and hyperlinked to entries on the Web that will explain their meaning.
+Accordingly, _sme_ words that are likely to be unfamiliar to the reader are shown in blue and hyperlinked to entries on the Web that will explain their meaning.
+The rest are left for the reader to explore. \emojifont :wink: \normalfont

 ## Feedback